Joseph Lister: Arrival in Edinburgh

 In September 1853, Lister arrived in Edinburgh bearing letters of introduction from Sharpey to Syme.
-Lister was anxious about his first appointment but decided to settle in Edinburgh after meeting Syme who embraced him with open arms, invited him to dinner and offered him an opportunity to assist in his private operations.
+Lister was anxious about his first appointment but decided to settle in Edinburgh after meeting Syme, who embraced him with open arms, invited him to dinner, and offered him an opportunity to assist him in his private operations.

-Lister was invited to his Syme's house, Millbank, in Morningside (now part of Astley Ainslie Hospital), where he met, amongst others, Agnes Syme, Syme's daughter by another marriage and granddaughter of the physician Robert Willis.
+Lister was invited to Syme's house Millbank in Morningside (now part of Astley Ainslie Hospital), where he met, amongst others, Agnes Syme, Syme's daughter from another marriage and granddaughter of physician Robert Willis.
 While Lister thought that Agnes was not conventionally pretty, he admired her quickness of mind, her familiarity with medical practice, and her warmth.
-Lister became a frequent visitor to Millbank and met a much wider group of eminent people than he would have in London.
+He became a frequent visitor to Millbank and met a much wider group of eminent people than he would have in London.